 By 2015, Storemapper had grown to a few hundred customers paying $29-99/month -- enough to generate $50,000+ in annual recurring revenue with minimal ongoing development investment.
 Tringas eventually sold Storemapper to focus on teaching the "micro-SaaS" approach, which he had validated personally and observed working for dozens of other founders.

-The Storemapper story demonstrates the essential dynamic of niche SaaS: the market is small enough that no large software company has bothered to serve it well, the problem is specific enough that generic tools are clearly inferior, and the buyers are concentrated enough to reach through targeted distribution.
+"In almost every market, there is a version of the business that is right-sized.
+The best niche SaaS companies find the market that is big enough to sustain a great business and small enough to actually win." -- Tyler Tringas, founder of Earnest Capital: the market is small enough that no large software company has bothered to serve it well, the problem is specific enough that generic tools are clearly inferior, and the buyers are concentrated enough to reach through targeted distribution.
 These conditions together create windows where a small team with modest resources can build a profitable business that large companies cannot economically attack.

 Defining the Niche Sweet Spot